 Unfortunately, Matt has had some less-than-stellar experiences on dating apps.
-He’s been the subject of discrimination, primarily, because of his race.
+He’s been the subject of discrimination, primarily because of his race.

 The unfortunate thing is she had initially swiped right, allowing him to reach out and connect with her.
 On top of that, sending that “I’m not into Asians” message caused Matt to be very confused and discouraged by the overall experience.

-The Complexity of Abundance
+1. Remember the Complexity of Abundance

-Sometimes even the most popular dating apps can give us a false sense of endless potential partners.
+Sometimes, even the most popular dating apps can give us a false sense of endless potential partners.
 You can swipe on potential suitors for what feels like forever, never reaching the bottom of the pool.
 This makes you:

-1. think you *actually* have access to all those individuals, potentially tricking your ego.
+- Think you *actually* have access to all those individuals, potentially tricking your ego.

 “You’re always just one swipe away.”
 But when does the ease of dismissing someone become too easy?